-“Sometimes a man has to be big enough to see how small he is,” someone advises Dan Evans in 3:10 to Yuma, directed by James Mangold (Walk the Line, Kate and Leopold) and based on Delmer Daves’s 1957 adaptation of an Elmore Leonard short story.
+“Sometimes a man has to be big enough to see how small he is,” someone advises Dan Evans (Christian Bale) in James Mangold’s remake of 3:10 to Yuma.

-The original 1957 3:10 to Yuma is a mature, suspenseful duel of character between two flawed but human characters.
+The original 1957 3:10 to Yuma, based on an Elmore Leonard short story, is a mature, suspenseful duel of character between two flawed but human characters.
 In that film, Wade is a virile, charismatic rogue with more than a touch of tarnished honor; Evans, a struggling rancher seeking his own ebbing sense of self-worth, along with a much-needed $200 reward, by bringing the outlaw to justice.
 In the end, the rancher may or may not be entirely up to the overwhelming task, but he has won his self-respect and the respect of his his wife, and even, significantly, of the outlaw, which makes a crucial difference.

 In Mangold’s retelling, Evans is thoroughly emasculated, deprived of every shred of dignity and accomplishment.
 He’s literally crippled, with a wooden leg in memory of his Civil War service — a handicap that might enhance the significance of his achievement, if he achieved anything.
 Yet at every turn he is unable to complete the tasks sets for himself.
 His teenaged son William (Logan Lerman, Hoot) despises his father’s weakness and inadequacy, and redemption eludes poor, pathetic Evans pretty much right to the end.